Ultimate Guide to Customer Value Management

 Customers want to know on Day 1, Day 180, Day 365, and beyond, that your solution can deliver operational and financial benefits to their company.

 It’s challenging for even the best sales and customer success reps to compute and present this information to customers.
-There is often not consensus internally regarding how to do this.
+There is often no consensus internally regarding how to do this.
 Sometimes reps create spreadsheets to compute this value during a sales cycle.
-Sometimes customer success reps create spreadsheets to compute value prior to a QBR.
+Sometimes customer success reps create spreadsheets to compute value prior to a Quarterly Business Review (QBR).

-What if - God forbid - the spreadsheets are different?
+What if the spreadsheets are different?
 Or not consistently employed?

 Customer Value Management enables your entire GTM team, from marketing, sales, customer success, and partners, to align around a value calculation and presentation approach.